Charming coastal towns like Charlotte Amalie and Road Town welcome visitors with laid-back beach bars, luxurious marinas, and diverse dining scenes.

 Bring your passport—it’s not needed for U.S. Virgin Islands travel from the mainland or Puerto Rico, but required for visiting the British Virgin Islands.

-Reasons to charter a yacht to Virgin Islands (BVI) versus staying in a hotel
+Reasons to charter a yacht to the Virgin Islands (BVI) versus staying in a hotel

 Why sail with us?

-Places to eat and drink in Virgin Islands (BVI)
+Places to eat and drink in the Virgin Islands (BVI)

 When to visit

-Choosing when to take your yacht charter to Virgin Islands (BVI) depends on many factors, including the weather and anticipated crowds.
-Consider these key factors as you plan your Virgin Islands (BVI) getaway.
+Choosing when to take your yacht charter to the Virgin Islands depends on many factors, including the weather and anticipated crowds.
+Consider these key factors as you plan your Virgin Islands getaway.

 Summer Season